melon64/ICS4UBoggle/README.md

 # ICS4U Boggle
-A GUI that allows the user(s) to p;ay a game of Boggle.
+A GUI that allows the user(s) to play a game of Boggle.